 Patient information for drug utilization review; contact information for electronically transmitted prescription, 8.21, 21.6(1)“d,” 21.7(3)

-The Board of Pharmacy hereby proposes to amend Chapter 8, "Universal Practice Standards," and Chapter 21, "Electronic Data and Automated Systems in Pharmacy Practice," Iowa Administrative Code.
+The Board of Pharmacy hereby amends Chapter 8, "Universal Practice Standards," and Chapter 21, "Electronic Data and Automated Systems in Pharmacy Practice," Iowa Administrative Code.

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 147.76.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code sections 147.76 and 155A.35.

 Purpose and Summary

 This rule making clarifies that patient information which is needed for a pharmacist to conduct drug utilization review shall be obtained and that the collection of such information can be delegated to a pharmacy technician or pharmacist-intern.
 This rule making also provides that an electronically transmitted prescription must include the telephone number where the prescriber can be contacted and updates a reference.